Literacy Lookout

 • Designing and presenting assemblies/presentations for both primary school-aged children and corporate businesses

-This programme is offered at no cost to have the following impact:
+This programme was offered at no cost to have the following impact:

 • Enhanced literacy skills for both participants and the wider community